TapTrack/TCMPTappy-iOS/README.md

 ## Creating and Sending a Command

-You can create a TCMP command using the constructors found in the library.
+You can create a TCMP command using the constructors provided by the library.

 ```Swift
 // TCMP command for scanning a single NDEF tag.
 Using the empty constructor sets the default